Japan and the Holocaust: After the war

 Awareness of the Holocaust in Japan did not immediately increase after the war ended, as neither the Japanese authorities nor the United States occupying forces saw the topic as particularly significant.
 This changed in the early 1950s, as the topic became popularized by the translation of The Diary of Anne Frank, which was published in Japan in 1952 and sold several million copies.
-In 1995, the Fukuyama Holocaust Education Center, the only Holocaust-dedicated museum in Asia, was opened.
+In 1995, the Fukuyama Holocaust Education Center, the only Holocaust-dedicated museum in Asia outside Israel, was opened.

 On the other hand, Holocaust denial views also spread, particularly since the 1980s, popularized among others by works of Masami Uno.
 In February 1995, a magazine named Marco Polo (マルコポーロ), a 250,000-circulation monthly aimed at Japanese males, ran a Holocaust denial article; it was criticized and the magazine shut down shortly afterward.

 Japanese officials and scholars often compared American detention camps for the Japanese to the Nazi concentration camps, which has been criticized as part of attempting to minimize Japanese's role as the aggressor in WWII.